Rorriis/center-hud/readme.txt

 mat_colorcorrection 0

 ------------------------------------------------
-FOR ULTRAWIDE PLAYER:
+FOR ULTRAWIDE PLAYERS:
-Please install the ultrawidefix addon!
+Please apply the ultrawidefix addon!
 It fixes bugs with some menus that backgrounds get cutoff

 FOR LINUX USERS:
 If the HUD customization from ingame don't work, make symlinks from "tf/cfg" to "center-hud/cfg" for these files: